 As of March 21st I was been at Jersey Shore hospital for 13 days and care one subacute for 35 days , Feb 2nd came to SUNY Downstate Hospital for 33 days where I was diagnosed and treated for autoimmune enchephalitis(hashimotos enchephaty)& with possibility of west nile neuroinvasive disease(tested positive).
 The diagnosis is not 100% but its most likely, testing for other ataxias continues.
 March 7th I came to Good Sheppard Rehabilitation in Allentown PA, discharge planned April 24th to go home to my newly accessible Howell NJ home I have lived in for over 10 years.

-At first in November, doctors suspected a thyroid or endocrine disorder due to my symptoms mimicing hypothyroidism and high thyroid antibody.
+At first in November, doctors suspected a thyroid or endocrine disorder due to my symptoms mimicing hypothyroidism and having high thyroid antibody.
 I was diagnosed with a neurological voice disorder Spasmodic Dysphonia but knew it was more then that.
 Then the Jersey Shore hospital stay doctors said my condition was neuuromuscular because of my progressive muscle weakness and hypotonia.
 Now doctors discovered my illness is from the Central Nervous System; a cerebellar ataxia: condition effecting whole body coordination.
-I have quadriparesis, severe dysphagia(g-tube fed, and suction salivia), dropped head syndrome severe GERD, with my inital symptoms of dysphonia and dysarthia.
+I have quadriparesis, severe dysphagia(g-tube fed, and difficulty swallowing salivia), dropped head syndrome, diaphragm spasms, with my inital symptoms of dysphonia and dysarthia.
 Starting in May I am being treated for untreated lymes, inactive infection.
 West Nile still most likely cause of symptoms, doctors still ruling out other conditions.